chboudry/AML-secure-terraform/README.md

 For a production deployment, you might consider the following change :
 - Leverage CICD pipeline with a service principal to run terraform
 - Use Gitops methodology to manage AKS internals instead of doing it like I did through kubernetes provider
+- Improving AKS security even more (RBAC authentication, TLS, etc).
+I chose not to add those because I wanted for the code to remain as simple as possible while focusing on the AML side.

 ## Additionnal documentation